Are you fascinated by the docile corn snake?

 Read on for more information on how to determine the age of your snake!

 The corn snake is a member of the rat snake family who originally hails from the southeastern United States.

-Corn snakes are a common pet snake for a variety of reasons, such as their calm demeanor, easy-care, and interesting pattern.
+Corn snakes are common pet snakes for various reasons, such as their calm demeanor, easy-care, and exciting pattern.

 These little guys aren’t known for striking out against humans, either, which is another reason for their popularity as pets.

 As hatchlings, baby corn snakes will measure between 8″ and 14″ inches and should reach full size by their second birthday.

 They tend to grow quickly, which means it’s essential to be proactive when selecting their home.

 You’ll want to keep in mind how big they will end up, or you’ll find yourself purchasing multiple habitats for your slinky friend over its lifetime.

 Hatchlings are deceptively tiny and will grow up to 7 or 8 times their current size in just a couple of years!

 By the time they reach six months of age, juvenile corn snakes should reach an average of 20″ – 30″ inches.